ushnisha/tranquility-reader-chrome/README.md

 * Transform only a portion of the webpage by highlighting the text and then running Tranquility (right click context menu option - "Tranquilize Selection".
 Available from 3.0.7)

+## Differences from Firefox version of Tranquility Reader:

+* The Chrome Webstore review process has become more demanding with longer review times for certain permissions (like "<all_urls">) due to which this permission is no longer requested

+* Due to above, when left clicking on a link in the Tranquility view, only links within the same domain will be opened in the Tranquility view; other webpages will show a red color progress bar to indicate that Chrome is disallowing this behaviour.
+Clicking a second time will open the link without processing it.

+* Also, the right click context menu to open a link in a new tab and then transform the page into the Tranquility Reader view will also not work now (without the "<all_urls>" permission).

+* An attempt will be made soon to request the "<all_urls>" permission in the next version, but if this is rejected by the Chrome webstore, the extension will no longer support this functionality.

 ## License & Copyright: